Estimated reading time: 5 minutes

 First, more people are seeking addiction counseling services.
 The National Survey on Drug Use and Health in the U.S. revealed that 21.5 million people deal with substance abuse.
 The Affordable Care Act makes insurers cover people who need help.
 People who could not afford the cost of counseling before are getting treatment.

-Second, the justice system recognized addicts who get treatment aren’t as likely to repeat criminal offenses.
+Second, the justice system recognizes addicts who get treatment aren’t as likely to repeat criminal offenses.
 More states choose treatment and counseling over jail time for drug offenders.
 Sentencing often requires attendance in treatment and counseling programs.

 Job Requirements